The Spin Stops Here!

 You don't have to be an expert in Decision Theory to figure this out.

-But, .... if Info-gap's failings are so great, how is it that senior academics continue to promote such a fundamentally flawed theory?
+But, .... if Info-gap decision theory's failings are so great, how is it that senior academics continue to adhere to it?

 Hence, ... my campaign continues ....